-The CanESM2-LE produces NAO index values which follow a distribution comparable to the ERA-I data (similar to a normal distribution with $\mu = 0, \sigma = 1$, Fig. 3 (a)), but the CanESM2-LE distribution appears smoother due to a larger sample size (n = 1500 for CanESM2-LE and n = 30 for ERA-I).
-Maximum and minimum index values (x-axis in Fig. 3 (a)) of some of the 50 members exceed those of the ERA-I realization; thus, ERA-I which serves as a reference realization lies well within the ensemble inter-member spread.
-The future NAO index shows a similar distribution of values, but with slightly less positive and more negative values (red curve in Fig. 3 (a)).
+CanESM2-LE produces NAO index values which follow a distribution comparable to the ERA-I data (similar to a normal distribution with $\mu=0,\ \sigma=1;$ Fig. 3a), but the CanESM2-LE distribution appears smoother due to a larger sample size (n=1500 for CanESM2-LE and n=30 for ERA-I).
+Maximum and minimum index values (x axis in Fig. 3a) of some of the 50 members exceed those of the ERA-I realization; thus, ERA-I which serves as a reference realization lies well within the ensemble inter-member spread.
+The future NAO index shows a similar distribution of values but with slightly less positive and more negative values (red curve in Fig. 3a).

-For the following analyses independence of the 50-member ensemble is critical to interpreting the inter-member spread as a proxy for internal variability.
-In evaluating this, it is important to recall that the 50-member CanESM2-LE was constructed in two steps (Fyfe et al., 2017; Leduc et al., 2019): First, independent atmosphere/ocean states in 1850 were used to launch 5 historical simulations integrated forward until 1950.
-Second, in 1950, each of these 5 ensemble members were used to launch 10 individual simulations by applying a small perturbation to the atmosphere and integrated forward until 2099, thereby pro-
+For the following analyses, independence of the 50 members is critical to interpreting the inter-member spread as a proxy for internal variability.
+In evaluating this, it is important to recall that the 50-member CanESM2-LE was constructed in two steps (Fyfe et al., 2017; Leduc et al., 2019).
+First, independent atmosphere-ocean states in 1850 were used to launch five historical simulations integrated forward until 1950.
+Second, in 1950, each of these five ensemble members was used to launch 10 individual simulations by applying a small perturbation to the atmosphere and integrated forward until 2099, thereby producing the 50-member large ensemble.